 Focus on Your Children’s Well Being

 Don’t be the center of attention and focus on your child’s needs.
-When faced with co-parenting children after divorce, you must accept that a child custody arrangement may not result in you getting exactly what you want.
+When faced with co-parenting children after divorce, you must accept that a child custody arrangement may not result in getting exactly what you want.
 Spending time with your children should not be a battle.
 Both parents should work together to make sure their children are spending quality time with each other.

 Be Realistic About Existing Commitments